Keyborg-Gadgets/ML-LookingGlass/README.md

 Can’t handle most Laptops because they usually pass through the integrated CPU.
 You have to output via the HDMI port.

 Tested on single monitor, YMMV.

+# License
+Im using [ORB](https://github.com/Accustomer/CUDA-ORB/tree/main).
+It has no license idk what that means.
+All my code respects licensing.
+I never pulled from a repo that wasn't MIT licensed, to my knowledge, except fot ORB.
+Ill do accreditations when this is all complete.

+I don't even have a copyright notice on this.
+LLMs pose a unique challenge.
+If you use LLMs, you know what they can do, but you know what they can't do.
+This code has been modified regurgitated taken from other repos passed through ChatGPT back to me back to ChatGPT back to me.
+This is still my own fundamentally unique creation.
+I think this is an incredibly strong software architecture  implementation.
+But I cant tell you what I created and what someone else created.
+Many of the algorithms and structures are uniquely mine.